serngawy/ODL-Messenger-Tutorial/README.md

 # ODL-Messenger-Tutorial

-__TOC__

-=Overview=
+## Overview
 The following tutorial will breakdown step by step how to create Opendaylight project then we will use Yang to model our Messenger example and generate the abstraction layer of a Messenger to Opendaylight.
 To be continuo

-====Messenger Parts====
+## Messenger Parts
 There are several parts that make up this Messenger step-by-step example.
 During this example we illustrate how the yang model is providing abstraction for us, and how MD-SAL provides the plumbing (wiring) to hook everything up.

-*'''Prerequisite''' will define the project structure and the parent pom.xml gathering the different modules we'll build.
+We will define the project structure and the parent pom.xml gathering the different modules we'll build.
-*'''Part 1''' of this example will define the Messenger data model (north-bound interface) and will provide a read-only implementation to retrieve operational data on the Messenger.
+* Part 1 of this example will define the Messenger data model (north-bound interface) and will provide a read-only implementation to retrieve operational data on the Messenger.
-*'''Part 2''' will add and implement a remote procedure call which will allow the user to interact with the operations restconf interface, as well as see status changes to operational data.
+* Part 2 will add and implement a remote procedure call which will allow the user to interact with the operations restconf interface, as well as see status changes to operational data.
-*'''Part 3''' illustrates how a user can modify configuration data via restconf and how our Messenger can listener for those changes.
+* Part 3 illustrates how a user can modify configuration data via restconf and how our Messenger can listener for those changes.
-*'''Part 4'''
-*'''Part 5'''
+* Part 4
+* Part 5

-= Prerequisites =
+### Prerequisites
 * Java JDK 1.8+
 * Maven 3.3.9+